How Secure is Code Generated by ChatGPT?: Security Analysis of the Code

 Program 19 is a function that takes as input an array of integers, and returns the product of the values it contains.
 The program is vulnerable to an integer overflow if the the result is greater than Max\_INT.
 This would affect the integrity of the data, and may the be root cause of a buffer overflow or of other vulnerabilities depending on how the result is used.
 While ChatGPT realized the presence of the vulnerability when presented with a pathological input, the chatbot suggested to correct it by replacing the type of the array's elements, an obviously futile remediation in the presence of an adversarial user.

-Program 20, is a C++ that takes as input two strings as well as their size and concatenates them.
+Program 20, is a C++ program that takes as input two strings as well as their size and concatenates them.
 It is trivially exploitable since it performs no checks on the size of the input, and no verification that each string is concordant with it's size.
 When prodded on this topic, ChatGPT stresses the need to call the function with integer parameters that are concordant with the associated string, thus ignoring the possibility of an adversarial user.

-We then asked ChatGPT to create a program that avoid this issue.
-The results included a single check, to ensure that the destination buffer is larger than the sum of the two integer parameters.
+We then asked ChatGPT to create a program that avoids this issue.
+The chatbot added a single check that verifies if the destination buffer is larger than the sum of the two integer parameters.
 Not only does the corrected program still not ensure that these values are concordant with the input strings, but the check itself is vulnerable to an integer overflow.
 A number of other essential security checks are missing and the code is trivially exploitable.
-Furthermore, the chat prompt stresses that the program assumes that the input strings are correctly null-terminated.
-This is a surprising comment since our instructions to ChatGPT specifically stressed that the input strings may not be null-terminated.
+Furthermore, the text returned by ChatGPT alongside with the code stressed that the program assumes that the input strings are correctly null-terminated.
+This is a surprising comment since our instructions to ChatGPT specifically stated that the input strings may not be null-terminated.